ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Evaluation

 At 60~fps, each frame interval is approximately 16.7~ms, so percentile timing directly reflects perceptual smoothness.
 A deviation beyond the 95th percentile affects at least 5\% of intervals (roughly three frames per second on average), and deviations beyond the 99th percentile occur in at least 1\% of intervals.
 Such events often occur in bursts rather than being evenly spaced, so large excursions can create noticeable jitter clusters during gameplay.

+\paragraph{Representative Percentiles.} Table~\ref{tab:telecom-percentiles} reports 95th- and 99th-percentile statistics for a representative set of eight two-minute sessions collected using a 28~Mbps, 60~fps workload.
+As in the larger trial design, the sessions were executed back-to-back and alternated between the two configurations, yielding four LT3+\arcq\ sessions and four Native sessions under comparable mixed cellular and Wi-Fi conditions.
+Each row corresponds to one session and can be interpreted as a repeated trial conducted in the same controlled experimental environment.

+At 60~fps, each frame interval is approximately 16.7~ms, so percentile timing directly reflects perceptual smoothness.
+A deviation beyond the 95th percentile affects at least 5\% of intervals (roughly three frames per second on average), and deviations beyond the 99th percentile occur in at least 1\% of intervals.
+Such events often occur in bursts rather than being evenly spaced, so large excursions can create noticeable jitter clusters during gameplay.

+Table~\ref{tab:telecom-percentiles} reports these percentiles for the receiver frame interval deviation and the RTT.
+The receiver frame interval deviation is the difference between the observed interval between consecutive frame arrivals at the receiver and the expected frame interval of 16.7~ms. The LT3+\arcq\ configuration maintains tight receiver frame interval deviations and avoids the extreme round-trip time (RTT) outliers observed in the Native configuration.
+Tail latency decreases by more than a factor of three, reflecting the combined effect of LT3 and receiver-side scheduling on long delay excursions while preserving low average latency.

-Across the trials, BRT+QADC consistently reduced large jitter excursions and improved release cadence without measurable throughput penalty.
-Because the controller operates solely on receiver-observed recovery timing, it compensates for variable decoding and path latency on a per-object basis while leaving congestion control and coding efficiency unchanged.
+Across the trials, LT3+\arcq\ consistently reduced large jitter excursions and improved release timing without measurable throughput penalty.
+Because the controller operates solely on receiver-observed recovery timing, it compensates for variable decoding and path latency on a per-block basis while leaving congestion control and coding efficiency unchanged.
 The results demonstrate that receiver-side scheduling provides an effective software-only mechanism for achieving tighter timing stability in field conditions.